This PDF is the current document as it appeared on Public Inspection on 05/22/2013 at 08:45 am.

-This final rule revises the minimum grade requirements currently prescribed for Florida avocados under § 915.306 of the order.
-This change raises the minimum grade from a U.S. No. 2 to a U.S. Combination grade for avocados shipped to destinations outside of the production area and aligns marketing order regulations with current industry practices.
-This rule was recommended by the Committee at a meeting on October 10, 2012.
+This proposal would increase the minimum grade requirements currently prescribed for Florida avocados under § 915.306 of the order.
+This proposed change would increase the minimum grade from a U.S. No. 2 to a U.S. Combination grade for avocados shipped to destinations outside the production area and would align marketing order regulations to current industry practices.
+This proposal was recommended by the Committee at a meeting on October 10, 2012.
 Authority for this action is provided in §§ 915.51 and 915.52 of the order.

-Any additional costs associated with this change are anticipated to be minimal.
-The order requires that all containers be marked with the grade of the fruit in the container.
+Any additional costs that would be associated with this change are anticipated to be minimal.
+The order does require that all containers be marked with the grade of fruit in the container.
 However, the vast majority of handlers are currently shipping at the higher grade requirement, and marking their containers accordingly.
-Any containers currently in inventory that have been pre-stamped with a U.S. No. 2 can be used for shipments within the production area.
-Therefore, this change should not yield any additional costs.
+Further, any containers pre-stamped with a U.S. No. 2 that a handler may already have could be used in the production area.

 As previously stated, the volume of U.S. No. 2 grade Florida avocados shipped during a season represents less than one percent of total annual shipments.
 In addition, the U.S. Combination grade requires that at least 60 percent of the fruit in the pack be a U.S. No. 1 grade and the remaining fruit must meet a U.S. No. 2 grade.
 Consequently, U.S. No. 2 fruit can be utilized in the U.S. Combination pack.
-Further, U.S. No. 2 grade avocados can still be shipped to destinations within the production area.
-Therefore, implementation of this rule is not expected to impact the overall volume of U.S. No. 2 fruit being utilized as adequate uses for such fruit will continue to exist.
+Further, if this rule is implemented, U.S. No. 2 grade avocados could still be shipped to destinations within the production area.
+Therefore, implementation of this proposed rule is not expected to impact the overall volume of U.S. No. 2 fruit being utilized as adequate uses for such fruit would continue to exist.

-Raising the minimum grade requirement aligns marketing order requirements with current industry practices.
-Consumers benefit as a result of the higher quality pack available in the marketplace.
-It also builds consumer confidence and improves grower returns.
-The benefits of this rule are not expected to be disproportionately greater or smaller for small handlers or growers than for large entities.
+Increasing the minimum grade requirement would align marketing order requirements with current industry practices.
+Consumers would benefit as a result of the higher quality pack available in the marketplace.
+It would also build consumer confidence and improve grower returns.
+The benefits of this proposed rule are not expected to be disproportionately greater or less for small handlers or growers than for large entities.

 The Committee considered alternatives to this recommended change.
-The Committee discussed raising the minimum grade to U.S. Combination grade during the early part of the season and then reverting back to the minimum grade requirement of a U.S. No. 2 in October when imported fruit typically begins arriving in the U.S. There was concern that having the higher grade requirements in effect when imports begin arriving would make it difficult for the domestic industry to compete.
-However, the Committee agreed that the quality of the fruit was the most important issue and shipping the lower grade fruit undermined the high standard established by the Florida avocado industry.
-Also, Committee members stated that they believe raising the minimum grade for Florida avocados shipped outside of the production area for the entire season would result in improved quality of both domestic and imported avocados, as importers would likely strive to match the quality standards set by the Florida avocado industry.
+The Committee discussed increasing the minimum grade to U.S. Combination grade during the early part of the season and then reverting back to the minimum grade requirement of a U.S. No. 2 in October when imported fruit typically begins arriving in the U.S. There was concern that having the higher grade requirements in effect when imports begin arriving would Start Printed Page 30784make it difficult for the domestic industry to compete.
+However, the Committee agreed the quality of the fruit was the most important issue and shipping the lower grade fruit lowered that high standard established by the Florida avocado industry.
+Also, Committee members stated that they believe increasing the minimum grade for Florida avocados shipped outside the production area for the entire season would result in improved quality of both domestic and imported avocados, as imports would likely strive to match the quality standards set by the Florida avocado industry.
 Therefore, this alternative was rejected.